Updated: March 2019

 Sexual interaction between bowhead whales have been observed during spring migration in the western Arctic but have also been observed in the fall for animals of the Bering Sea stock.
 For the EC–WG stock sexual behaviour have been reported in fall at Isabella Bay, North East Canada.
 Sexual activity can take place between pairs of whales but most often occurs in larger ’mating’ groups (Würsig and Clark 1993).

-The bowhead whale is probably the longest living mammal on earth.
+The bowhead whale is probably the most long-lived mammal on earth.
 It can reach an impressive age of more than 200 years.
-Oldest estimated individual was 211 years old (SE 35) and was from Alaska.
+The oldest estimated individual was 211 years old (SE 35) and was from Alaska.
 It was estimated using aspartic acid racemization in the nucleus of the eye.
 Recoveries of traditional whale-hunting tools from some harvested whales also indicate life-spans in excess of 100 years of age (George et al. 1999).

 Conception in bowhead whales is believed to occur around a mean date of 24th March (Reese et al. 2001, Heide-Jørgensen et al. 2007).
 Mean length of gestation in bowheads from the Bering–Chukchi–Beaufort Sea stock was estimated to 13.9 months with parturition likely to occur in May – June.
 Disko Bay in West Greenland is used as a spring feeding ground and probably also a mating ground for bowhead whales from Eastern Canada and West Greenland.
 Near-term pregnant females are observed but females here are rarely accompanied with calves.
 Parturition in this population thus likely occurs after the whales have visited Disko Bay in April – May, probably around the same period as the Bering–Chukchi–Beaufort Sea stock (Heide-Jørgensen et al. 2012a).